marnen/in-the-mail/README.md

 ### Implementation ideas

-At least in the early stages, I would like to try implementing the Gmail side of this as a [contextual gadget](https://developers.google.com/gmail/contextual_gadgets).
+I tried to implement this as a Gmail [contextual gadget](https://developers.google.com/gmail/contextual_gadgets), but it turned out that the interface for writing gadgets sort of sucks.
+I think my next attempt will be to implement it as a browser extension/userscript.
 I'm not sure what needs to be done on the TaskWarrior side, except for adding an annotation or UDA that contains the ID of the e-mail message.